 Ford has been in the industry for a very long time.
-And because they keep track of the weather conditions and locations where brake noise issues have been reported, they have a good idea where potential problems can creep in.
-These locales are not the environmentally placid and stable climates, but places where temperature and humidity can reach extremes or change rapidly and drastically.
+And because they keep track of the weather conditions and locations where brake noise issues have been reported, they have a good idea of where potential problems can creep in.
+These locales are not environmentally placid and stable climates, but places where temperature and humidity can reach extremes or change rapidly and drastically.
 They are also not environments that are readily available or convenient for testing outside, and they’re difficult, if not near impossible for most test houses to simulate.

 The MSC test facility is not one of those places.
 They test on a four-wheel chassis dynamometer in a climate-controlled (temperature and humidity) semi-anechoic test environment that can – in under 24 hours – transform a comfortable room temperature into a humid –15 °C, then with a series of hard stops jack up the brake temperature to 300 °C. And those tests can last up to two days – running non-stop.
-In these extreme environments, the measurement equipment used must not just to be able to survive the environ-mental changes, but be able to continue to provide accurate, reliable data throughout the process.
-To meet their needs, MSC uses a combination of a LINK dynamometer with Brüel & Kjær’s PULSE™ LabShop software and LAN-XI data acquisition module, simultaneously measuring all four wheels with five to six channels.
+In these extreme environments, the measurement equipment used must not just be able to survive the environmental changes, but be able to continue to provide accurate, reliable data throughout the process.
+To meet their needs, MSC uses a combination of a LINK dynamometer with HBK’s PULSE™ LabShop software and LAN-XI data acquisition module, simultaneously measuring all four wheels with five to six channels.

 The sequence of events that make up the testing process is often the same, whether it is a new brake system or an existing one.
 The vehicle to test is secured on the chassis dynamometer, then it is cycled across a range of speeds and brake conditions all under the various environmental conditions specified by Ford engineers.
 Ford also provides prototype and real-world data that is needed for correlation with chamber and environment simulation.
 From this point, it becomes an iterative process that requires close collaboration between MSC and Ford.